AnggaR96s/Reforestation/README.md

-## Frankenstein enters a bodybuilding competition and finds he has seriously misunderstood the objective.
+## Where do young cows eat lunch?
+In the calf-ateria.